Wiguwbe/elfedit2/README.md

 In one of my projects, being developed in C, I found myself needing to have some configuration values coming from the outside,

-As per usual, I don't settled for the "normal" way (command line argument or environment variable) as the need to parse that way would be ... something i'd rather not do.
+As per usual, I didn't settle for the "normal" way (command line argument or environment variable) as the need to parse that way would be ... something I'd rather not do.

 So I came up with this tool.